hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

         ▼
       Kafka
         │
- ┌──────┼─────────┬─────────┬─────────┐
- ▼      ▼         ▼         ▼         ▼
+        ▼
-Billing Analytics CRM Notifications Order Service
+   Order Service
         │
         ▼
       Database
 ```

 The platform acts as middleware between brands and marketplaces.

-For outbound traffic, brands send product, inventory, pricing and image data to the platform.
-The platform then distributes this data to one or more marketplaces.
+Brands send product, inventory, price and image data to the platform.
+The platform transforms and enriches this data before distributing it to marketplaces.

-For inbound traffic, marketplaces send order, shipment and return information back to the platform.
-This data is stored and later made available to customers.
+On the other side, marketplaces send orders, returns and shipment updates back to the platform.

-The platform is designed around Kafka.
-Almost everything becomes an event, which makes the system easier to scale and extend over time.
+I chose an event driven architecture because marketplace integrations are usually slow, unreliable and high volume.
+Kafka helps decouple the different parts of the system and makes scaling much easier.

 ---